npfernandes/ensemblify/README.md

     make check
     sudo make install
     source /usr/local/gromacs/bin/GMXRC
+    ```

 The `gmx` command should already be registered as an alias for your GROMACS installation.

 ### PEPSI-SAXS
 Pepsi-SAXS (Polynomial Expansions of Protein Structures and Interactions - SAXS) is an adaptive method for rapid and accurate computation of small-angle X-ray scattering (SAXS) profiles from atomistic protein models [[5]](#ref5).

-You will need to download and unzip the Pepsi-SAXS executable from their [website](https://team.inria.fr/nano-d/software/pepsi-saxs/).
+To download the Pepsi-SAXS executable from their [website](https://team.inria.fr/nano-d/software/pepsi-saxs/) you can follow these commands:

-For UNIX or Linux users run:
+For UNIX or Linux users:

-    conda activate ensemblify_env
+1. Create and navigate into the Pepsi-SAXS installation directory:

+    ```bash
-    mkdir -p ~/ensemblify_installation/ensemblify-main/src/ensemblify/third_party/Pepsi-SAXS/Linux_3.0/
+    mkdir -p ./ensemblify-main/src/ensemblify/third_party/Pepsi-SAXS/Linux_3.0/
-    cd ~/ensemblify_installation/ensemblify-main/src/ensemblify/third_party/Pepsi-SAXS/Linux_3.0/
+    cd ./ensemblify-main/src/ensemblify/third_party/Pepsi-SAXS/Linux_3.0/
+    ```
 <!-- mkdir $CONDA_PREFIX/lib/python3.10/ensemblify/third_party/Pepsi-SAXS/Linux_3.0/ -->
 <!-- cd $CONDA_PREFIX/lib/python3.10/ensemblify/third_party/Pepsi-SAXS/Linux_3.0/ -->

+2. Download and extract the Pepsi-SAXS Linux executable:

+    ```bash
     wget -O Pepsi-SAXS-Linux.zip https://files.inria.fr/NanoDFiles/Website/Software/Pepsi-SAXS/Linux/3.0/Pepsi-SAXS-Linux.zip
     unzip Pepsi-SAXS-Linux.zip
+    ```

+3. If you are using a bash shell, you can register `pepsi_saxs` as an alias for your Pepsi-SAXS executable by running:

+    ```bash
+    echo "alias pepsi_saxs='$(realpath Pepsi-SAXS)'" >> ~/.bashrc
+    ```

 For MacOS users run:

-    conda activate ensemblify_env
+1. Create and navigate into the Pepsi-SAXS installation directory:

+    ```bash
-    mkdir -p ~/ensemblify_installation/ensemblify-main/src/ensemblify/third_party/Pepsi-SAXS/MacOS_2.6/
+    mkdir -p ./ensemblify-main/src/ensemblify/third_party/Pepsi-SAXS/Linux_3.0/
-    cd ~/ensemblify_installation/ensemblify-main/src/ensemblify/third_party/Pepsi-SAXS/MacOS_2.6/
+    cd ./ensemblify-main/src/ensemblify/third_party/Pepsi-SAXS/Linux_3.0/
+    ```
 <!-- mkdir $CONDA_PREFIX/lib/python3.10/ensemblify/third_party/Pepsi-SAXS/MacOS_2.6/ -->
 <!-- cd $CONDA_PREFIX/lib/python3.10/ensemblify/third_party/Pepsi-SAXS/MacOS_2.6/ -->

+2. Download and extract the Pepsi-SAXS MacOS executable:

+    ```bash
     curl -O Pepsi-SAXS-MacOS.zip https://files.inria.fr/NanoDFiles/Website/Software/Pepsi-SAXS/MacOS/2.6/Pepsi-SAXS.zip
     unzip Pepsi-SAXS-MacOS.zip
+    ```

-To register `pepsi_saxs` as an alias for your Pepsi-SAXS executable in your bash shell run:
+3. If you are using a bash shell, you can register `pepsi_saxs` as an alias for your Pepsi-SAXS executable by running:

+    ```bash
     echo "alias pepsi_saxs='$(realpath Pepsi-SAXS)'" >> ~/.bashrc
+    ```

 ### BIFT
 Bayesian indirect Fourier transformation (BIFT) of small-angle experimental data allows for an estimation of parameters that describe the data [[6]](#ref6).
 Larsen *et al.* show in [[7]](#ref7) that BIFT can identify whether the experimental error in small-angle scattering data is over or underestimated.
 Here we use their implementation of this method to make this determination and scale the error values accordingly.

-You will need to compile the provided BIFT source-code by running:
+To compile the provided BIFT source code, you can follow these commands:

-    conda activate ensemblify_env
+1. Navigate to where the BIFT source code is located:

+    ```bash
-    cd ~/ensemblify_installation/ensemblify-main/src/ensemblify/third_party/BIFT/
+    cd ./ensemblify-main/src/ensemblify/third_party/BIFT/
+    ```
 <!-- cd $CONDA_PREFIX/lib/python3.10/ensemblify/third_party/BIFT/ -->

+2. Compile the BIFT source code:

+    ```bash
     gfortran -march=native -O3 bift.f -o bift
+    ```

-- the `-march=native` flag may be replaced with `-m64` or `-m32`, and it may be necessary to include the `-static` flag depending on which system you are on.
+    the `-march=native` flag may be replaced with `-m64` or `-m32`, and it may be necessary to include the `-static` flag depending on which system you are on.

-To register `bift` as an alias for your BIFT executable in your bash shell run:
+3. If you are using a bash shell, you can register `bift` as an alias for your bift executable by running:

+    ```bash
     echo "alias bift='$(realpath bift)'" >> ~/.bashrc
+    ```

 </details>